edumesones/scraping/README.md

 # scraping
-a scrap from political fake or not news just a scrap over a political fake or not comments
+just a scrap over a political fake or not comments in the page I wrote on the .py